-Benzo withdrawal at a benzo addiction rehab in Hanover, PA, or another city allows you to taper off the drug while receiving proper medical care.
+Benzo withdrawal at a benzo addiction rehab in Hanover, PA allows you to taper off the drug while receiving proper medical care.
 It is also a safer and more effective way to end drug abuse instead of quitting “cold turkey” and risking a relapse or an overdose.
-But even with professional help, the benzo withdrawal timeline can seem scary because of the symptoms that normally show up.
-Nevertheless, the withdrawal process is seen as a necessary evil to face on your way back to a drug-free life.
+However, even with professional help, the benzo withdrawal timeline can seem scary because of the symptoms that normally show up.
+Nevertheless, the withdrawal process is best seen as a necessary evil to face on your way back to a drug-free and happier life.

 Why Benzo Withdrawal is Necessary

 Benzodiazepines, or benzos, are a class of depressant drugs doctors prescribe to treat anxiety, insomnia, and seizures.
 They include short-acting benzos such as triazolam and long-acting benzos such as diazepam.
 These drugs sedate and keep the patient calm.
 However, a person can easily get addicted to benzo if they take too much, take it longer than prescribed, or abuse it for its sedative effects.